 My undergraduate degree in Physics (MPhys) is from Lincoln College, University of Oxford; where my dissertation focussed on optimal object detection algorithms for cosmological surveys.
 In 2001 I joined LJMU and three and a half years later, I received a PhD in Astrophysics based on the Classical Nova population of the Andromeda Galaxy.
 In 2005 I spent six months employed as a PPARC PDRA working on the Angstrom Extragalactic Microlensing Project, before being appointed as a Lecturer, Senior Lecturer, and subsequently a Reader in Time Domain Astrophysics.

 As Head of Teaching I have overall responsibility for the five undergraduate and postgraduate programmes run by the ARI.
-I lead the Practical Astrophysics II (Field Trip) and the award winning 'Physics Icebreaker Project' modules on the Joint Astrophysics Degree taught by LJMU and the University of Liverpool.
-I am the leader of the Time Domain Astronomy module for our MSc by Distance Learning programmes.
-I also occasionally teach on LJMU's Astronomy by Distance Learning courses.
-From 2013 until 2016 I was the undergraduate admissions tutor for Astrophysics in Liverpool.
+I lead the Practical Astrophysics II (Field Trip) and the award winning 'Physics Icebreaker Project' (Mission to Mars) modules on the Joint Astrophysics Degrees taught by LJMU and the University of Liverpool.
+I am the leader of the Time Domain Astrophysics module for our MSc by Distance Learning programmes.
+From 2016 until 2019 I was the Programme Director for our undergraduate programmes, and from 2013 until 2016 I was the undergraduate admissions tutor for Astrophysics in Liverpool.